Create effective responsive display ads

 Why: Adding a logo will increase the number of placements you’ll be eligible for.

-4. Create striking, high-performing image ads
+4. Create beautiful, high-performing standard image ads

 - Upload your standard image ads in high-definition (HD) sizes.2